Strange Fruit: Billie Holiday, Cafe Society, And An Early Cry For Civil Rights

 From four-time Pulitzer Prize nominee David Margolick, STRANGE FRUIT explores the story of the memorable civil rights ballad made famous by Billie Holiday in the late 1930s.
 The song’s powerful, evocative lyrics-written by a Jewish communist schoolteacher who, late in life, adopted the children of Julius and Ethel Rosenberg-portray the lynching of a black man in the South.
 Holiday’s performances sparked conflict and controversy wherever she went, and the song has since been covered by Lena Horne, Tori Amos, Sting, and countless others.
 Margolick’s careful reconstruction of the story behind the song, portions of which have appeared in Vanity Fair, includes a discography of "Strange Fruit" recordings as well as newly uncovered photographs that capture Holiday in performance at Greenwich Village’s Café Society.
 A must for jazz aficionados.

-Books similiar to Strange Fruit: Billie Holiday, Cafe Society, And An Early Cry For Civil Rights may be found in the categories below:
+Strange Fruit: Billie Holiday, Cafe Society, And An Early Cry For Civil Rights is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: